-Section 3.9.1 of the Final EIS identified the wildlife species potentially present within Gross Reservoir project vicinity, including those species present within the Osprey Point quarry area.
+Section 3.9.1 of the Final EIS identified the wildlife species potentially present within Gross Reservoir project vicinity, including those species present within the Osprey Point Quarry area.
 Effects of the proposed modification of the Gross Dam and associated actions on wildlife were evaluated in section 5.9.1 of the Final EIS.
-As noted in the Final EIS, direct and indirect effects on wildlife, such as the loss or degradation of habitat and disturbance or displacement of wildlife, would occur from reservoir enlargement, quarry operation, and relocation of recreation areas.
+As noted in the Final EIS, direct and indirect effects on wildlife, such as the loss or degradation of habitat and disturbance or displacement of wildlife, would occur from reservoir enlargement, quarry operation, temporary access roads and landing pads, and relocation of recreation areas.

 Inundation of additional shoreline could reduce opportunities for wildlife foraging, nesting, movement, and other daily or seasonal behavior.
 Shorelines, including along South Boulder Creek and nearby tributaries, would become inundated from the Environmental Pool elevation, which may create an additional barrier to movement and habitat fragmentation for smaller sized mammals that would have to travel longer distances to move around the new inundation zones.
 However, the enlarged reservoir would create additional open water foraging habitat that would benefit some species such as raptors, waterfowl, bats, and aquatic furbearers.
 Following the initial filling of the reservoir, most affected animal species animals would modify their home ranges and foraging practices to account for the new reservoir level.
-Therefore, effects on wildlife would be moderate but short-term, dissipating over time, and are consistent with the determinations in the Final EIS.
+Therefore, effects on wildlife from the new reservoir filling would be moderate but temporary, dissipating over time, and are consistent with the determinations in the Final EIS.